Ignas Šeinius: Studies in Moscow

 In 1912, he moved to Moscow where he studied art and philosophy at the Shaniavskii Moscow City People's University until 1915.
 During this time, he met with some notable Lithuanian writers, such as Juozas Tumas-Vaižgantas and Jurgis Baltrušaitis, among others, who encouraged the young Šeinius to write.
 In 1913, he published his best-known novel, Kuprelis.
 The novel was not very popular in Lithuania and was heavily re-edited and re-published by Šeinius in 1932.
-He also translated Nietzche's Thus Spoke Zarathustra from German to Lithuanian.
+He also translated Nietzsche's Thus Spoke Zarathustra from German to Lithuanian.

 Diplomatic work in northern Europe

 In 1915, he was sent to Stockholm to represent the prominent Lithuanian Society for the Relief of War Sufferers.
 In Stockholm, he quickly learned Swedish and in 1917 he published Litauisk Kultur (Lithuanian Culture), among other articles about Lithuanian culture.
-In summer 1915, he married Gertrud Sydoff, who was of Russian descent.
+In summer 1915, he married Gertrud Sydoff, who was of Swedish descent.
 Their son Irvis was born in 1922.

 In 1919, after Lithuania gained its independence, he was appointed head of the press office of the Lithuanian representation in Stockholm.
 From 1919 to 1920, he worked to represent Lithuania in Copenhagen, and briefly in Finland from 1922 to 1923, where he was partly responsible for preventing the signing of the Warsaw Accord, in which Lithuania would theoretically be isolated from the Baltic states, Poland and Finland.
 In 1923, he returned to Swedish affairs and up until 1927 was the Lithuanian representative to Sweden.
 During his diplomatic tenure in Sweden, he contributed to the development of economic and cultural relations between Lithuania and Sweden to gain support for Lithuania's stance on the issues of Vilnius and Klaipėda on the international stage.

 The December 1926 coup saw a change of political leadership, enabling Antanas Smetona and Augustinas Voldemaras to form a new government.
 Conflict with Voldemaras, who was the new chief of foreign affairs, arose, and Šeinius was forced to resign from his work in diplomacy in 1927, as the nationalist party in Lithuania closed embassies in the Nordic states. Šeinius then, until 1930, worked for private firms and paid more attention to his creative work.